Scroll to navigation

 For all verbs except inspect, the first syntax is used.
 Specify an arbitrary additional section "NAME".
 The argument may be a literal string, or "@" followed by a path name.
 This option may be specified more than once.
 Any sections specified in this fashion will be inserted (in order) before the ".linux" section which is always last.

 For the inspect verb, the second syntax is used.
 The section NAME will be inspected (if found).
 If the second argument is "text", the contents will be printed.
-If the third argument is given, the contents will be saved to file PATH.
+If the third argument is given, the contents will be saved to the file named PATH.

 Note that the name is used as-is, and if the section name should start with a dot, it must be included in NAME.